equaleyes/Injector/README.md

 #### Using Injector with ViewHolders:

-Injector can also be used with ViewHolders, you can declare fields as usual then use the following code:
+Injector can also be used with `ViewHolders`, you can declare fields as usual then use the following code:
 ```java
 // mContainer is the class that declares any views you may want to inject
 // mView is the view containing the subviews that you want to bind to the container